antonioforte1995/Python3-NmapScanner/README.md

-# Simple discovering scanner
+# Python3-NmapScanner
-Simple scanner in python to discover and scan hosts
+Simple scanner in python3 to discover and scan hosts